bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 were stories: aspects let you add features that require intimate knowledge of the build graph, but that that the rule maintainer would never want to add.

-Combined with Rules and the Bazel command line, they user to create robust architectures and powerful abstractions.
+Combined with Rules and the Bazel command line, the user to create robust architectures and powerful abstractions.
 Like rules, generally, defining custom rules isn't required but can improve and consolidate functionality.
 For more information about aspects, see [Aspects the fan-fic of build